Lasha-Nikolaishvili/Product-REST-API/README.md

 # Django DRF REST API for Product Data Manipulation

-This Django project provides a RESTful API for managing product data.
-It includes endpoints for retrieving, listing, creating, updating, and deleting products.
+This Django project provides a RESTful API for managing product and category data.
+It includes endpoints for retrieving, listing, creating, updating, and deleting products, as well as categories.

 ## Installation